It’s a way of rewarding you for helping spread out electricity demand during the winter period.

 You’ll be notified about peak demand events by email and, if you wish, through our mobile app, no later than 5 p.m. the day before.

 From December 1 to March 31, the actions taken by all participants have generated savings of 65 megawatts per peak demand event.
 That’s the equivalent of the average demand of 12,000 residential customers per event!

 Frequently asked questions

-More about dynamic pricing
+About dynamic pricing

 Would Hydro‑Québec consider extending dynamic pricing to the summer?

-Why limit the number of participants the first year?
+Why limit the number of participants?

 Can I put my name on a waiting list?

 No. You’ll have to wait for the sign-up period starting September 8 for the opportunity to sign up for one of the two dynamic rate offerings.
 If the maximum number of customers has already signed up, you’ll have to wait for the next phase of the rollout.